styler00dollar/ComfyUI-sudo-latent-upscale/README.md

 # ComfyUI-sudo-latent-upscale

 This took heavy inspriration from [city96/SD-Latent-Upscaler](https://github.com/city96/SD-Latent-Upscaler) and [Ttl/ComfyUi_NNLatentUpscale](https://github.com/Ttl/ComfyUi_NNLatentUpscale).
 Directly upscaling inside the latent space.
-Model was trained for SD1.5 and drawn content.
+Some models are for 1.5 and some models are for SDXL.
+All models are trained for drawn content.
 Might add new architectures or update models at some point.
+I recommend the SwinFIR models.

 ![comparison](https://github.com/styler00dollar/ComfyUI-sudo-latent-upscale/assets/51405565/9bae2125-9ffd-482c-aca5-023ab1e304b4)